MoonLight314/MoonLight314.github.io/_posts/2021-08-10-BERT_Text_Classification_EN.md

 <br>
 <br>

-* 먼저 Train Folder에 있는 Data로 Train Dataset / Validation Dataset 나눕니다.
+* First, divide train dataset / validation dataset by data in train folder.

 <br>

-* 'validation_split' 과 'subset'을 이용해서 나눌 수 있는데, 'subset'은  "training" or "validation"을 가질 수 있고, 'validation_split'이 설정된 경우에 기능을 합니다.
+* It can be divided using 'validation_split' and 'subset'. 'subset' can have "training" or "validation", and works only when 'validation_split' is set.

 <br>